MicrosoftDocs/microsoft-salescopilot-docs/articles/features-d365-users.md

 - Microsoft Relationship Sales (MRSs)

 > [!NOTE]
-> Customers still using CE plan licenses are also eligible as they equate to Dynamics 365 Sales Enterprise.
+> Customers still using CE plan licenses are eligible as they equate to Dynamics 365 Sales Enterprise.

 ## Limited functionalities